hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 This code tries to read environment variables, and if it doesn’t find them, assigns our default values.

-To, say, override the server and database values, you can do:
+If you want to override the server and database values, you can do:

     $ HOODIE_SERVER="http://example.com" HOODIE_DATABASE="somedatabase" npm start